 Listed below are possible outcomes that we can help students achieve:

-Childcare Scholarship-> Help in navigating college and community childcare assistance options including the Advocacy Team scholarship, ACC Children’s Lab School and other community childcare resources.
+Childcare Scholarship-> Help in navigating college and community childcare assistance options including the CARE Coordination Team scholarship, ACC Children’s Lab School and other community childcare resources.

 Housing Assistance -> Support in navigating community temporary housing options, assistance with affordable housing search and referrals to eviction assistance.